usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/index.md

 There are four kinds of non-terminals that can be defined with slightly different characteristics.

 *  _Syntax_ non-terminals are general context-free non-terminals.
-This mean left-recursion, right-recursion, any of the regular expression [./Symbol](../../../Rascal/Declarations/SyntaxDefinition/Symbol/index.md)s and all kinds of [Disambiguation](../../../Rascal/Declarations/SyntaxDefinition/Disambiguation/index.md) can be used to define it.
+This means that left-recursion, right-recursion, any of the regular expression [./Symbol](../../../Rascal/Declarations/SyntaxDefinition/Symbol/index.md)s and all kinds of [Disambiguation](../../../Rascal/Declarations/SyntaxDefinition/Disambiguation/index.md) can be used to define it.
    It is important to note that in between the _Symbols_ that define a syntax non-terminal the locally defined layout non-terminal will be interleaved.
    For example, if you define `layout ML = [\ ]*;` and `syntax A = "a" "a"`, Rascal will modify the definition of A to `syntax A = "a" ML "a";` before generating a parser.

-*  _Lexical_ non-terminals are just like _syntax_ non-terminals, very much like _syntax_ non-terminals.
+*  _Lexical_ non-terminals are very much like _syntax_ non-terminals.
    However, the definition of a lexical is _not_ modified with interleaved layout non-terminals.
    And, the structure of lexicals is not traversed by the [visit statement](../../../Rascal/Statements/Visit/index.md) and equality is checked between lexicals by checking the characters (not its structure) for equality.